Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Experimental Results and Discussion

 \subsection{Limitations and Discussions}

-Through these experiments, we found that SCFM effectively perceives and fuses local details and long-range pixel dependencies.
-Our network excels in various metrics on public datasets with simple scenes and performs exceptionally on the complex TUT dataset.
+Through these experiments, it is evident that SCFM effectively perceives and fuses local details and long-range pixel dependencies.
+The proposed network excels in various metrics on public datasets with simple scenes and performs exceptionally on the complex TUT dataset.
 The lightweight LRDS block minimizes parameters and computational load, facilitating deployment on resource-constrained devices like drones and smartphones.
-However, our network has several limitations, as follows:
+Additionally, LDE is efficient in capturing irregular long-distance dependencies between cracked pixels.
+However, the proposed network presents several limitations, as follows:

 \begin{enumerate}